 Keep your bags in a safe place.
 Secure your bag, keep it beside your leg or carry it in your arm or strap it at your back, so that thieves won’t have access to your valuables whether you are sleeping on a train, eating or chatting with friends in a restaurant or at the airport or anywhere in the public space.
 Ensure your bags are zipped uptight.

-Rule 2: Carry your keys along with you
+Bag Safety Rule 2 – Carry your keys along with you

 It is important you carry your keys anywhere you are going at all times.
 Keep your keys inside your bags, because leaving your keys unattended could make your expensive items susceptible to pickpockets and thieves.
 Keep your bags in the seat beside you or in your feet anywhere you are.

-The best and most effective ways of safeguarding your keys are by keeping them inside your bag and carry it always whether you are in your hotel room, in the restaurant, or in a bar, in a train or at the airport.
+The best and most effective ways of safeguarding your keys are by keeping them inside your bag and carrying it always whether you are in your hotel room, in the restaurant, or in a bar, on a train or at the airport.

 If you are leaving your hotel room to visit a location, kindly keep your important documents in your bag, lock it up, drop your key at the reception or go with it if you don’t have confidence that your items will be safe upon your return.